Those who provide aid in helping people access their rights are heroes in protecting civil liberties

 People and organizations that provide aid in helping people exercise rights are often the unsung heroes of protecting civil rights.
 Those who participated in the Freedom Rides in Alabama were helpers as were the publishers of The Green Book.
 Organizations like the Yellowhammer Fund are helpers in the battle for reproductive justice.

 “Today, we filed this lawsuit in the courthouse next to the Freedom Rides Museum in Montgomery, Alabama challenging the State’s efforts to restrict travel for abortion care.
-The symbolism is not lost on us,”
+The symbolism is not lost on us,” said Jenice Fountain, Executive Director at the Yellowhammer Fund.

 “Abortion funds do more than simply provide aid.
 They send a message of solidarity to those who are persecuted by the State of Alabama for seeking to control their reproductive health.
 That message is both that our humanity and dignity are interconnected and that the State’s efforts to isolate and oppress pregnant people cannot break that bond.
 The attorney general objects to that message and has targeted us and those who wish to help pregnant people leave the state for lawful abortion care.”